Kaycee074/Kaycee074.github.io/_pages/about.md

 ## About me
 ___
-I am a Ph.D. candidate in the  Department of [Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
+I am a graduate student(Ph.D.) in the  Department of [Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).

 My primary research interest lies at the intersection of artificial intelligence,  optimization, and control theory.
 Mainly, I am interested in developing: optimization methods for machine learning, sample efficient and safe policy learning algorithms, methods for evaluating these safe trained policies, and physics-guided deep learning models for learning the parameters of cyber-physical systems.
 Previously, I worked on developing evaluation methods for estimating reinforcement learning  trained policies on both safety and reward while leveraging offline datasets.